Aperocky/hnterminal/README.md

 `pip install hnterminal`

-HN browser in terminal.
+HN browser in terminal, supports browsing, login, upvote and comment reply.

+Supports editing of comments in editor such as vim.

 Built on top of [HN API](https://github.com/HackerNews/API) and [replbuilder](https://github.com/Aperocky/replbuilder)

-TODO: Add login, reply and other `write` level activities

 ## Installation